 Meanwhile, drugs such as alendronate (fosamax), ibandronate (boniva), or risedronate (actonel) can irritate the esophagus.
 These drugs can affect the disease more severely, but there are drugs needed to control the occurrence of acid reflux.

 Acid reflux disease or acid reflux occurs when the sphincter at the bottom of the esophagus doesn’t work properly so that liquid from the stomach rises and enters the esophagus.
 Some types of food can exacerbate stomach acid, while other foods can relieve it.
-Here are 7 healthy foods that can prevent stomach acid:

 - Chicken breast, cook by grilling it.
 Be sure to bake skinless chicken breasts and don’t fry them.